Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Wed Jun 25 2025`
+Last update on `Thu Jun 26 2025`

-**189 day before 2026 ⏱** days before new years
+**188 day before 2026 ⏱** days before new years

-This README.md is updated with kindness, ❤️
+This README.md is updated with cruelty, ❤️